yonailo/spectrum-brisca/README.md

 ### Issues

 If a client does not play of if one of the clients lose communication with the server, the server will wait forever waiting for a card.
 This could be avoided using the [control socket](https://spectrum.alioth.net/doc/index.php/Guide) (channel #5) in order to give each client a timeout for playing.

-Sadly there are issues with the control socket implementation.
+~~Sadly there are issues with the control socket implementation.~~

-When the server polls the control socket while waiting for a card from the first client, it works well, but when it is the turn of the other client, the control socket does not receive what the second client sends until the first one has sent something else (which can not occur in the game logic but I have tested it with `telnet`), which desyncronises the game.
-I have left the code which implements the control socket with a timeout at line 9500, in case it is something related with my setup or spectranet or FUSE versions.
+~~When the server polls the control socket while waiting for a card from the first client, it works well, but when it is the turn of the other client, the control socket does not receive what the second client sends until the first one has sent something else (which can not occur in the game logic but I have tested it with `telnet`), which desyncronises the game.
+I have left the code which implements the control socket with a timeout at line 9500, in case it is something related with my setup or spectranet or FUSE versions.~~
+>There is a bug at line 9510, it is missing `PRINT #5;"p"`, this should solve the issue.

 In the current implementation, it is not possible to BREAK the server while waiting for client data with `INPUT #6` or `INPUT #7`.